rhergenreder/HackingScripts/README.md

 - pcap_file_extract.py: Lists and extracts files from http connections found in pcap files
 - find_git_commit.py: Compares a local repository (e.g. downloaded from a remote server) with another git repository to guess the commit hash.
 Useful to find used versions
 - TODO: smb
+- sqli.py: An abstract class for automizing SQL-Injections (WIP)

 ### [Windows](win/)
  - nc.exe/nc64.exe: netcat standalone binary